koopjs/koop-provider-marklogic/README.md

 Supports running with HTTP as well as HTTPS.

+### MarkLogic Geo Data Services

-For more information on how MarkLogic is configured, please see the [marklogic-geo-data-services](https://github.com/marklogic-community/marklogic-geo-data-services) project.
+For information on how to configure MarkLogic, please see the [marklogic-geo-data-services](https://github.com/marklogic-community/marklogic-geo-data-services) project.

 ---
 ## Limitations